GoTolstoy/tolstoy-toly-kb/products/play/product/library/functions/publishing/by-layout/embedding-tolstoy-in-a-hubspot-landing-page.md

-## Steps to Embed Tolstoy in a Hubspot Landing Page
+## Embedding Tolstoy in a Hubspot Landing Page

 1. Go to your landing page template in Hubspot.